voxpupuli/puppet-rundeck/REFERENCE.md

 Data type: `Hash`

-A hash of repository types and attributes for configuring the rundeck package repositories.
+A hash of repository attributes for configuring the rundeck package repositories.
 Examples/defaults for yumrepo can be found at RedHat.yaml, and for apt at Debian.yaml

 ##### <a name="-rundeck--package_ensure"></a>`package_ensure`

-Data type: `String`
+Data type: `String[1]`

 Ensure the state of the rundeck package, either present, absent or a specific version.